 - Persistent and severe toothache.

-- Pain that spreads to the ear, neck and jaw on the side of affected tooth.
+- Pain that spreads to the ear, neck, and jaw on the side of the affected tooth.

 - Pain while chewing.

-- Redness and swelling in your face and jaw.
+- Redness and swelling of your face and jaw.

 - Foul smelling and foul tasting fluid in your mouth.

 - Discoloration of the tooth.

 - Swollen lymph nodes under your jaw.

 Apart from the above if you are experiencing high fever, difficulty in breathing or swallowing it is recommended to consult a dentist immediately.
 If your tooth abscess is less severe please read on so we can help you become pain-free sooner rather than later!

 Are you suffering daily from the pain of an abscess tooth?